Email FacebookTwitterMenu burgerClose thin

 Share

 Unlike a will, a living trust does not go through probate, which can save time and reduce legal costs.
 This can help streamline the process of distributing assets to designated beneficiaries without delays or expenses.
-To use a living trust effectively as part of your estate plan you will need to understand how it works.
-A financial advisor can help you set up a trust and make sure that it is compliant with legal requirements.
+To effectively use a living trust as part of your estate plan, however, you will need to understand how it works.

 How a Living Trust Works

-A living trust is a legal arrangement that allows you to manage assets during your lifetime and transfer them to beneficiaries upon death.
+A living trust is a legal arrangement that allows you to manage your assets during your lifetime and transfer them to beneficiaries upon death.

 The person who creates the trust, known as the grantor, transfers ownership of their assets into the trust and appoints a trustee to manage them.
 This trustee can be the grantor themselves or another trusted individual or institution.